 We rely on fosterers to provide temporary homes for the animals in our care.
 Fostering an animal can help them recover from neglect, abuse, illness or injury - taking the first steps towards finding a new, loving forever home.

 Animal fostering is an important role.
 It helps to play a vital part in the rehabilitation of animals and helps improve their chance of finding a new home.

 Many animals that we take in have either suffered or are not used to the care and affection that they deserved.
-Living with a foster family helps to provide them with one-to-one care.
-Allowing them to build up their confidence and get used to a normal lifestyle.
+Living with a foster family helps to provide them with one-to-one care, allowing them to build up their confidence and get used to a normal lifestyle.

 Other animals don't cope well in an animal centre environment, or need to remain in our care for a long period of time whilst legal proceedings take place.
-This is where we need people to take them in to provide them with a real home, even if it is only on a temporary basis.
+This is where we need fosters to take them in to provide them with a real home, even if it is only on a temporary basis.